JailbreakPapa/GMTranslate/README.md

 ## License

 MIT License.
-Thanks for using this template!
+Do what ever you want!